SallaApp/oauth2-merchant/README.md

 ## Support

 The team is always here to help you.
 Happen to face an issue?
 Want to report a bug?
-You can submit one here on Github using the [Issue Tracker](https://github.com/SallaApp/Salla-CLI/issues/new).
-If you still have any questions, please contact us via the [Telegram Bot](https://t.me/SallaSupportBot) or join in the Global Developer Community on [Telegram](https://t.me/salladev).
+You can submit one here on GitHub using the [Issue Tracker](https://github.com/SallaApp/Salla-CLI/issues/new).
+If you still have any questions, please contact us by joining the Global Developer Community on [Telegram](https://t.me/salladev) or via the [Support Email](mailto:support@salla.dev).

 ## Contributing